 A delightful combination of medieval France and Alpine heritage, Annecy is a town that has attracted visitors for centuries.
-The city is blessed not only with a charming old town but also with some of the most extraordinary scenery in all of France.
+The city is famous not only for its charming old town, but also with some of the most extraordinary scenery in all of France.

 Occupying a position between the crystal clear waters of Lake Annecy and the snow-capped mountains of the Alps, Annecy immediately reinvigorates the senses.
 The crisp fresh air and glorious panoramas capture the true essence of life.

 Floral-lined banks and idyllic bridges add to the allure of Annecy all while overlooked by majestic scenery.
 After just a couple of hours walking these streets, it is clear why Annecy is often referred to as the “Pearl” or “Venice of the Alps”.

 In addition to being beautiful, Annecy bills itself as the European capital of outdoor sports.
 It surely must be one of the towns with the healthiest and most active population in France.
 With such a splendid environment, the cleanest lake waters of Europe and the surrounding mountains their claim is fully justified.